-IIED's capacity to deal with energy issues is developing rapidly.
-Azerbaijan, where the British company BP is the single largest foreign investor, beckoned.
+IIED's capacity to work on energy issues developed rapidly in Azerbaijan, where the British company BP was the single largest foreign investor.

-Over 2006-2007, IIED has worked in an innovative sustainable development cooperation agreement with the communications and external affairs team of the petroleum giant BP in Azerbaijan.
+In 2006 and 2007, IIED worked in an innovative sustainable development co-operation agreement with the communications and external affairs team of the petroleum giant BP in Azerbaijan.

-The collaboration with BP-Azerbaijan is an experiment to see whether bringing IIED's skills and insights into this kind of team could be mutually beneficial.
-That is, whether it will help the company's investment in the country to make a positive contribution to sustainable development, and give IIED new opportunities to work towards that goal.
+The collaboration with BP-Azerbaijan was an experiment to see whether bringing IIED's skills and insights into this kind of team could be mutually beneficial.
+Would it help the company's investment in the country be a positive contribution to sustainable development, and give IIED new opportunities to work towards that goal.

-We made use of IIED's Business Engagement Principles to frame the working approach to the collaboration as well as the contract on which it is based.
+They used IIED's 'Guidelines on business engagement' to frame the working approach to the collaboration as well as the contract on which it was based.

 Agents of Change: Reflections on a working partnership between BP Azerbaijan and the International Institute for Environment and Development